 As we wrote in January 2020, before the pandemic temporally disrupted higher education and society, no longer can alumni associations stake the claim of “gatekeeper” of connections between alumni and of alumni with the institution.
 With LinkedIn and other social media, alumni can directly connect with each other and the institution easily and efficiently.
-This is forcing alumni organizations to position and articulate their unique value propositions for their alumni and their institutions in new ways.
-These trends also relate to the broader institutional “advancement” activities despite the degree of integration among alumni, development and communications and marketing offices.
+This is forcing alumni organizations and institutional “advancement” programs in general to position and articulate their unique value propositions for their alumni and their institutions in new ways…

 - Amazon level of personalization.
 “Amazon knows what I want – why doesn’t my alumni association?”